Defunctland: Feature-length documentaries

-On August 20, 2020, Defunctland released Live from the Space Stage: A Halyx Story, a feature-length documentary about Halyx, a space-themed band that performed at Disneyland's Tomorrowland Space Stage in 1981, including interviews with Gary Krisel, Mike Post, Jymn Magon, and members of Halyx.
-A second feature-length documentary, Disney's FastPass: A Complicated History, was released on November 21, 2021.
-A third feature-length documentary, Disney Channel's Theme: A History Mystery, was released on November 20, 2022.
+On August 20, 2020, Defunctland released Live from the Space Stage: A Halyx Story, a feature-length documentary by Matthew Serrano about Halyx, a space-themed band that performed at Disneyland's Tomorrowland Space Stage in 1981, including interviews with Gary Krisel, Mike Post, Jymn Magon, and members of Halyx.
+A second feature-length documentary, Disney's FastPass: A Complicated History, was released on November 21, 2021, examining the history of ride ticketing as well as the implementation, development and efficacy of line management systems at Disney parks.
+A third feature-length documentary, Disney Channel's Theme: A History Mystery, was released on November 20, 2022, chronicling Perjurer's investigation into the then-unknown composer of the iconic Disney Channel jingle.
+He released his fourth documentary in 2023 that explores the development and history of Disney's Epcot.
+His next documentary was about the so-called "Kids Cities" theme parks where children simulate the adult world.
+He ended the year of 2024 with a history documentary about the Disney's Animatronics.